KITmetricslab/crypto-VaR-predictions/README.txt

 	- Various functions_xx files: contains functions that are required for respective scripts

 Data for cryptocurrency application can be downloaded from coinmetrics.io.
+The raw data that was downloaded on 2024-04-07 is in the folder Raw_Data.
+The data we have cleaned for the paper is in the folder Cleaned_Data.
+This data is free to share and adapt under the licence CC BY-NC 4.0  (ATTRIBUTION-NONCOMMERCIAL 4.0 INTERNATIONAL, available at https://creativecommons.org/licenses/by-nc/4.0/).

 Data for simulations is replicable with given seed.